arosenb2/sampleSetup/README.md

 Clone this repo then run the following commands in a terminal
+- brew update
-- brew update && install yarn
+- brew install yarn
 - cd sampleSetup
 - yarn install
 - add the Ticket Service api key to server.js